Safeguarding Policy

 Definitions of abuse

-Abuse and neglect are forms of maltreatment of a child.
+Abuse, neglect and exploitation are forms of maltreatment of a child.
 An individual may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
-Neglect or abuse, physically, emotionally or sexually, can have major long-term effects on all aspects of a child’s health, development and wellbeing.
+Neglect, abuse or exploitation, physically, emotionally, or sexually, can have major long-term effects on all aspects of a child’s health, development, and wellbeing.
 Sustained abuse is likely to have a deep impact on the child’s self-image and self-esteem, and on his or her future life.
 Harm may occur intentionally or unintentionally.

 All staff should be aware that children can abuse other children (often referred to as child-on-child abuse), and that it can happen both inside and outside of school or college and online.